nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 ::::

-::::{dropdown} Generating nesting files from scratch
+::::{dropdown} Generating boundary configuration files from scratch

 For TP2 the files can simply be copied from a reference experiment (see above).
 If you need to generate them from scratch (e.g. to adjust the relaxation zone width or